 Gorilla Guardians in Cameroon 2009

-Faced with the challenge of improving the monitoring of unprotected Cross River gorilla sites in Cameroon, the Gorilla Guardian community-based monitoring network was established at the end of 2008 (see Gorilla Journal 37).
+Faced with the challenge of improving the monitoring of unprotected Cross River gorilla sites in Cameroon, the Gorilla Guardian community-based monitoring network was established at the end of 2008 (<link internal-link>see Gorilla Journal 37).
 With a focus on the most vulnerable but important unprotected Cross River gorilla sites, our initial planning basically consisted of identifying villages with traditional forest rights over these sites; working with traditional authorities to identify Gorilla Guardians from each of the 6 villages identified in this way, and then building the capacity and understanding of the 6 selected Guardians in relation to basic gorilla ecology, monitoring and national wildlife laws through training at the Kagwene Gorilla Sanctuary.

 The Gorilla Guardians started monitoring their gorillas in the Mbulu forest, Mawambi Hills and northern Mone Forest Reserve in January 2009 and since then, 3 WCS-led monitoring trips have visited each of these areas to work with the Guardians and local hunters to review the information that has been collected.